rydmike/flex_color_scheme/README.md

 ```

 Using the `FlexThemeModeSwitch` 3-way theme mode toggle switch is totally optional and not required to
 use `FlexColorScheme` based themes.
-It is a simple, yet interesting theme mode switch design, it was included on
+It is a simple, yet interesting theme mode switch design.
+It was included
-request as a bonus feature in the `FlexColorScheme` package after being requested after it was seen based on
+as a bonus feature in the `FlexColorScheme` package on request, after it was observed in the wild
 in the Flexfold demo app.

-In the Flexfold demo it was originally a fairly fixed design but now `FlexThemeModeSwitch` has many properties
+In the Flexfold demo it was originally a fairly fixed design, but now `FlexThemeModeSwitch` has many properties
 that allows you to customize it extensively, please find its [API
 reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeSwitch-class.html)
 and its companion, the `FlexThemeModeOptionButton`
 [API reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeOptionButton-class.html).

-You can vary the way it looks, here are some examples that just scratch the surface:
+You can customize the way it looks, here are some examples that just scratch the surface:

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeSwitchCustomize.png?raw=true"
 alt="theme mode customize"/>